verghost/vlc-lua-docs/index.md

 ### **A Few Thing To Note**
 - This is NOT a Lua tutorial.
 There are plenty of good ones out there, though.
 - This documentation intentionally overlooks VLC [skins](https://www.videolan.org/vlc/skins.html).
 This is mainly because they already have their own [skin editor application](https://www.videolan.org/vlc/skins.html) and are a little outdated (last release was 25-Aug-2009).
-Plus they require a totally different "skinnable" U.I. which looks real ugly.
 - The VLC app has undergone lots of changes, so Lua modules have come, gone and been moved since version.
 In these docs, I refer to the [latest release](https://get.videolan.org/vlc/last/) as of October 2020.
 - Finally, for the sake of streamlining terminology, I'm going to use "addon", "plugin", "extension", etc as categories of "scripts".